Waterways and wetlands

 • find out more about wetlands and what makes them special

-Ocean Crusaders are a highly skilled and specialised team who are passionate about the environment and have the necessary equipment to do large scale clean ups.
+Since 2020 charity organisation Ocean Crusaders have been working with Council to deliver the program.
+Ocean Crusaders are a highly skilled and specialised team who are passionate about the environment and have the necessary equipment to do large scale rubbish removal.

 Volunteers welcome

-Check back on this page and keep an eye on the Ocean Crusaders Facebook page for volunteer opportunities.
+Please check back on this page or keep an eye on the Ocean Crusaders Facebook or Eventbrite pages for upcoming dates and register to secure your place.

 graphic with text 7 locations, 22 volunteers, 6780 kilograms of rubbish removed